 * Expect a confirmation of your approval, or if it's taking too long, feel free to ping any member of the committee

-* The answer about sponsorship will be sent on reply from the request.
+* The answer about sponsorship will be sent through comments on tsp.opensuse.org and emailing ddemaio.
 Information in the reply will outline the maximum amount that will be approved.
 The actual reimbursement amount will be based upon the submitted receipts and will not exceed the approved reimbursement amount.

-* Receipts submitted for reimbursement must contain the itemized expenses
+* Receipts MUST be submitted for reimbursement and all receipts must contain the itemized expenses

 * After you have a positive confirmation buy your tickets and/or make your reservation